-Wearing high quality orange glasses at nighttime is one of the most effective ways to maintain a robust circadian rhythm.
+Wearing orange glasses at nighttime is the most effective way to maintain a robust circadian rhythm.

-They block out the strongest melatonin suppressing wavelengths and still leave you with enough color rendition to go about your normal activities.
-I consider them an absolute must have when using a computer, phone, or tablet at night.
+A proper pair of blue blockers will block out the most disruptive wavelengths of light.
+They are an absolute “must have” when using a computer, phone, or tablet at night.
 For best results, don them about the same time every night regardless of screen usage.

 These are the popular and cheap Uvex S1933X Skyper safety glasses.
 As you will see, they are a quick and dirty way of getting the job done.
 Not only that, but they will have you looking quite sexy indeed!
 You can get a pair of these bad-boys on Amazon for under $10 with Prime shipping.

 UPDATE: Try out these MUCH nicer looking blue blockers.

 Check out how effective they are.
 I took a color spectrum of a compact florescent (CFL) lamp with and without orange UVEX glasses.
 CFL’s put out a strong blue wavelength that you definitely want to avoid at night.
 When the glasses are put in front, the blue light spectrum is completely eliminated.
 It leaves most of the green, and all the yellow and red light.

 Here is another one showing daylight before and after.